Crossing desert from Libya to Niger fraught with danger

 "For someone who is on the run and need to keep a low profile, the best route if they want to make it to Agadez, would be to use the track through the Air mountains.
 There are caravans and nomads, there is life in the mountains with people moving around, but no one asks any questions," he said.

 Mohammed said there are two other classic routes that travellers take.
-They could go through the Dajdo plateau or through Madama, southeast of the Libyan border, near neighboring Chad.
+They could go through the Dajdo plateau or through Madama, southeast of the Libyan border, near neighbouring Chad.

 Both routes lead to the town of Dirkou, continue southward to Bilma, an oasis town and from there lead through sand dunes onwards to Agadez.